awslabs/Agent-EvalKit/templates/eval-plan-template.md

 ## 1. Evaluation Requirements

 <!--
-User input and interpreted evaluation requirements.
+ACTION REQUIRED: User input and interpreted evaluation requirements.
 Defaults to 1-2 key metrics if unspecified.
 -->

 - **User Input:** `"$ARGUMENTS"` or "No Input"